-- Gas safety Test certificate completed within the last year (where there is gas at the property) - An fixed electrical installation test certificate completed within a period of 5 years (EICR) - Fully completed fit and proper declarations for all proposed licence holders and managers.
+- Gas Safety Test certificate completed within the last year (where there is gas at the property) - A fixed electrical installation test certificate completed within a period of 5 years (e.g. EICR) - Fully completed fit and proper declarations for all proposed licence holders and managers.